 Zubair has worked with SharePoint technologies since 2001.
 His subject matter expertise covers almost every area and aspect of SharePoint: installation, configuration, assessment, deployment, site design, taxonomy, architecture, intranet and extranet portals, upgrade, migration, branding, governance, research, troubleshooting, etc. Zubair also specializes in design, implementation, and engineering of enterprise network services.
 He speaks publicly at technical conferences, seminars, and Webinars on a wide range of topics, from Enterprise Security and Active Directory, to SharePoint technologies and Hyper-V.

-Microsoft recognized him by presenting him the Microsoft Most Valuable Professional (MVP) award in multiple categories for inspiring excellence while helping people through his past recognized practical expertise and demonstrated willingness to share with peers in technical communities around the globe.
+Microsoft recognized him by presenting him the Microsoft Most Valuable Professional (MVP) for inspiring excellence and demonstrated willingness to share his knowledge with peers in technical communities around the globe.
 He has received the prestigious annual MVP award 12 years in a row, first in Windows Server, then in Directory Services, followed by SharePoint Server category.
 He was also recognized by Microsoft as the featured IT Pro of the Month on Microsoft’s Web site.
 Zubair is the founder and President of the Seattle IT Pro User Group.
 The User Group serves the greater Puget Sound IT community around Seattle and its suburbs.

 Zubair’s college credentials include: